ctkstl/earth_science/resources.md

         *   More complicated: Find the direction to the sun, compare with time of day + day of year...how does this change by latitude.
     6. Topographic Maps
         *   Compare a topo map of somewhere (with elevation) with the Google Earth fly around of that location.
+        *   Using Taum Sauk Mountain (Highest Point in MO) as an example
+            *   Go to [Google Maps](https://www.google.com/maps/@37.5719819,-90.7286916,18z), the highest point is where the gray trail ends.
+In the menu select 'Terrain' view.
+            *   Go to a topo map source, such as [MyTopo](http://www.mytopo.com/maps/).
+Then search for "Taum Sauk Mountain, Arcadia, MO, United States" (start typing and it should auto-complete for you.
+            *   Another source for topo maps is the [USGS Site](http://store.usgs.gov/b2c_usgs/usgs/maplocator/%28ctype=areaDetails&xcm=r3standardpitrex_prd&carea=$ROOT&layout=6_1_61_48&uiarea=2%29/.do).
+Here search for "Taum Sauk Mountain", it should put a push pin on the top of the mountain.
+Click on it and select the "Ironton 7.5x7.5 GRID from 2000" and click the 16.06MB link to download it.
+[This link](ims.er.usgs.gov/gda_services/download?item_id=5578410) may also work for you.
+            *   Open google earth and search for "Taum Sauk Mountain Overlook".
+From here, the high-point should be about 450m West-Southwest of the overlook point.
+You can also search for Mina Sauk Falls (the highest waterfall in MO).
+Use the google earth controls to change the perspective so you can zoom around the mountain sideways.
+            *   What is the top of the mountain like...a peak? flat?
+(A: Very flat...when standing at the high-point, you cannot see any substantial change in elevation around you.)
         *   Can minecraft output a topographic map of a world?
 2. Minerals and Rocks
     1. Properties of Minerals